WateryContinent/ModdedApexDocs/docs/animations/animations.md

 Delta layering does not completely override bone positions to the delta, but, instead, compounds the core animations with the delta animations.

-Delta animations are used to combine / blend different animations / animation states such as firing with aiming down sights, etc.
+Delta animations are used to additively play different animations on top of other animations (no overriding), such playing an aiming down sights animation on top of a firing animation.

 ## 3. A brief historical recap of Respawn's animation implementation